TPlugins6189/Icons/README.md

-# How to add custom icons for TShop
+# How to add custom icons for TShop?
+(Work In Progress)

-# Work In Progress

 ## Attention
 Please do not upload the vanilla icons.
 I uploaded all vanilla item icons.